ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

   fetch main_row;

-  -- now fetch the result columns out of the main row -- 'like result' means "the column names found in 'result'" fetch result from cursor main_row(like result);
+  -- now fetch the result columns out of the main row -- `like result` here means to use the names of the result cursor -- to index into the columns of the main_row cursor, and then -- and store them in `result` fetch result from cursor main_row(like result);

   -- this is our first result row